Texas: Precontact era

-The region was primarily controlled by the Spanish for the first couple centuries of contact, until the Texas Revolution.
+The region was primarily controlled by the Spanish until the Texas Revolution.
 They were most interested in relationships with the Caddo, who were - like the Spanish - a settled, agricultural people.
-Several Spanish missions were opened in Caddo territory, but a lack of interest in Christianity among the Caddo meant conversions were few in number.
-Positioned between French Louisiana and Spanish Texas, the Caddo maintained cordial relations with both, but were closer with the French.
+Several Spanish missions were opened in Caddo territory, but a lack of interest in Christianity among the Caddo meant that few were converted.
+Positioned between French Louisiana and Spanish Texas, the Caddo maintained relations with both, but were closer with the French.
 After Spain took control of Louisiana, most of the missions in eastern Texas were closed and abandoned.
-The United States obtained Louisiana following the 1803 Louisiana Purchase.
-The Caddo preferred the company of Americans and almost the entire population of them migrated into the states of Louisiana and Arkansas.
-The Spanish felt jilted after having spent so much time and effort and began trying to lure the Caddo back, even promising them more land.
-The United States (who had begun convincing tribes to self-segregate from whites by selling everything and moving west ever since they gained the Louisiana Purchase) faced an overflow of native peoples in Missouri and Arkansas and were able to negotiate with the Caddo to allow several displaced peoples to settle on unused lands in eastern Texas.
-They included the Muscogee, Houma Choctaw, Lenape and Mingo Seneca, among others, who all came to view the Caddoans as saviors, making those peoples highly influential.
+The United States obtained Louisiana following the 1803 Louisiana Purchase and began convincing tribes to self-segregate from whites by moving west; facing an overflow of native peoples in Missouri and Arkansas, they were able to negotiate with the Caddo to allow several displaced peoples to settle on unused lands in eastern Texas.
+These included the Muscogee, Houma Choctaw, Lenape and Mingo Seneca, among others, who came to view the Caddoans as saviors.

-Whether a Native American tribe was friendly or warlike was critical to the fates of European explorers and settlers in that land.
-Friendly tribes taught newcomers how to grow indigenous crops, prepare foods, and hunt wild game.
-Warlike tribes made life difficult and dangerous for Europeans through their attacks and resistance to the newcomers.
+The different temperaments of Native American tribes directly affected the fates of the European explorers and settlers coming to the area.
+Friendly tribes taught newcomers how to grow local crops, prepare foods, and hunt wild game, while warlike tribes resisted the settlers.

-During the Texas Revolution, the U.S. became heavily involved.
 Prior treaties with the Spanish forbade either side from militarizing its native population in any potential conflict between the two nations.
-At that time, several sudden outbreaks of violence between Native Americans and Texans started to spread.
-Texans accused tribes, including the Caddo of stealing livestock despite lacking evidence.
-While no proof was found as to who the culprit was, those in charge of Texas at the time attempted multiple times to publicly blame and punish the Caddo for the incidents with the U.S. government trying to keep them in check.
-Furthermore, the Caddo never turned to violence because of it, excepting cases of self-defense.
+Several outbreaks of violence between Native Americans and Texans started to spread in the prelude to the Texas Revolution.
+Texans accused tribes of stealing livestock.
+While no proof was found, those in charge of Texas at the time attempted to publicly blame and punish the Caddo, with speculation that the U.S. government was trying to keep them in check this way.
+The Caddo never turned to violence because of the situation, except in cases of self-defense.